-• All staff and Governors including The Headmaster and the Pre-Prep & Prep Headmaster, will receive a copy of this Policy and Part 1 and Annex B of KCSiE September 2022, and will be

-• All staff (teaching and non-teaching) and volunteers will undertake appropriate child protection training in accordance with the Kingston and Richmond Safeguarding Children Partnership's guidance.
-Initially, they are trained when they take up their posts within the Trust and will then receive regular safeguarding and child protection training (including Prevent and on-line safety) as required, but at least annually, with at least termly updates.
+- All staff and Governors including The Headmaster and the Pre-Prep & Prep Headmaster, will receive a copy of this Policy and Part 1 and Annex B of KCSiE September 2023, and will be required to confirm that they have read these.
+The Trust has additional mechanisms to assist staff understanding of Part 1, for example through regular staff briefings on INSET. - All staff (teaching and non-teaching) and volunteers will undertake appropriate child protection training in accordance with the Kingston and Richmond Safeguarding Children Partnership's guidance.
+Initially, they are trained when they take up their posts within the Trust and will then receive regular safeguarding and child protection training, including on the Prevent Duty and on-line safety (which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to the Trust's filtering and monitoring procedures).
+This training will take place as required, but at least annually, with at least termly updates.
 All staff are required to complete the Educare Level 2 Child Protection in Education online course, to be updated every 3 years.

-8. Guidelines for Staff and Governors Dealing with Concerns about a Child and Disclosure
+9. Guidelines for Staff and Governors Dealing with Concerns about a Child and Disclosure

-- 8.1 Teaching and non-teaching staff working at the Trust have a vital role to play in both the prevention and detection of abuse.
+- i.
+Teaching and non-teaching staff working at the Trust have a vital role to play in both the prevention and detection of abuse.
 Detection of abuse often depends in the first instance, on suspicion.
 Staff in particular are in a unique position to observe the behaviour of pupils over time, and often develop close and trusting relationships with pupils.
 Staff may well be the first to suspect that something is amiss when an individual behaves atypically, withdraws from social contacts with others, exhibits anxiety or stress symptoms in School, appears distressed, confused or disturbed.
 Staff are always encouraged to report low level concerns that might form part of a bigger picture that can help promote the welfare of pupils.

-- 8.2 The safeguarding and child protection training provided to staff considers the types and signs of abuse of which they should be aware.
+- ii.
+The safeguarding and child protection training provided to staff considers the types and signs of abuse of which they should be aware.
 They should understand the main categories of abuse (see Appendix 2 for more detailed guidance):

 - physical abuse

 - emotional abuse

 - sexual abuse

 - neglect

-- 8.3 In addition, they should be aware that safeguarding incidents and/or behaviours can be associated with factors outside of school and children are at risk of abuse and exploitation outside their families.
+In addition, they should be aware that safeguarding incidents and/or behaviours can be associated with factors outside of school and children are at risk of abuse and exploitation outside their families.